axibase/atsd-use-cases/python-budget/README.md

 ### Non-Annualized Data

-As noted above, this dataset is annualized.
-This section of the article shows how to revert this transformation and present raw data:
+As noted previously, this dataset is annualized.
+This section of the article shows how to revert this transformation and present raw data via SQL query:

 ```sql
 SELECT datetime "Year",SUM(value/4) "Net Lending/Borrowing"